What is a SQL Error and How Can I Remove it?

 Potential Cause: Too much or incorrect relative positioning

 Solution: Relative positioning is used to position one table or block “relative” to another one or to the top, bottom, or sides of the report or section.
 Too many of these can cause page corruption.
-Also, blocks which are all positioned relative to the top or bottom of the report or section is problematic.
+Also, blocks that are all positioned relative to the top or bottom of the report or section are problematic.
 Be sure to position blocks relative to the Objects directly around it rather than relative to the top of the page.

 Potential Cause: Formulas that don't match a Webi syntax